Brodek u Přerova: Etymology

-The name Brodek is a diminutive from the Czech word brod, meaning 'ford'.
+The name Brodek is a diminutive of the Czech word brod, meaning 'ford'.

 Geography

 Brodek u Přerova is located about 8 km northwest of Přerov and 12 km south of Olomouc.
 Most of the municipal territory lies in the Upper Morava Valley, but the village of Luková lies in the southern tip of the Nízký Jeseník range.
 The highest point is at 237 m above sea level.
 The Olešnice Stream flows north of the market town.